jsbuzz/todo-react-signal/README.md

 export default Connect(DeleteButton);
 ```

 The `namespace` parameter after the props is passed in by the connector.
-It has to be used as a function for now as this was the best way to make the underlying system operate better fetching and following all opreations.
+It has to be used as a function for now as this was the best way to make the underlying system operate better tracking and logging all opreations.

 Example for connecting props to the state:
 ```